-The deformation of the spectral profile is generally considered to be related to the nonlinear effects and the gain narrowing~\cite{agrawal_nonlinear_2019,papadopoulos_compensation_2009}.
-The nonlinear effects include self-phase modulation (SPM), cross-phase modulation (XPM), self-steepening, as well as other higher-order nonlinear effects.
-The SPM effect plays a role in symmetric spectral broadening and narrowing~\cite{agrawal_self-phase_1989,washburn_transform-limited_2000}, while the dependence of the group velocity on the light intensity causes the self-steepening effect to make the SPM broadening process asymmetric~\cite{moses_self-steepening_2007,laszczych_dispersion_2021}.
+Spectral distortions are commonly attributed to nonlinear effects and gain narrowing\cite{agrawal_nonlinear_2019,nishizawa_investigation_2019,laszczych_dispersion_2021,papadopoulos_compensation_2009}.
+The nonlinear effects include self-phase modulation (SPM), cross-phase modulation (XPM), self-steepening, and other higher-order nonlinear effects.
+The SPM effect plays a role in symmetric spectral broadening and narrowing~\cite{agrawal_self-phase_1989,washburn_transform-limited_2000}, while the intensity dependence of the group velocity leads to the self-steepening effect, which renders the SPM-induced broadening asymmetric\cite{moses_self-steepening_2007,nishizawa_investigation_2019,laszczych_dispersion_2021}.
 The XPM effect can also cause asymmetric spectral broadening, and its function is non-reciprocal~\cite{agrawal_nonlinear_2019,hsieh_cross-phase_2007}.
-When the pulse peak power is relatively high, higher-order nonlinear effects will be involved, causing complex spectral changes.
-Under the general peak power level, the spectral profiles of the mode-locked fiber lasers obtained through experiments and theoretical calculations are relatively regular~\cite{hao_study_2024,hu_generation_2023,zhang_route_2022,cheng_high-repetition-rate_2018}.
-Nevertheless, it is not the case in the figure-9 laser.
-When the repetition rate approaches 250 MHz, the spectrum of the figure-9 laser is relatively symmetric and regular, and when the repetition rate decreases, severe distortion will occur in the spectrum~\cite{han_environment-stable_2022,liu_all_2020,yang_all-polarization-maintaining_2022}.
-Currently, there is no research to discuss the reason for this severe spectrum distortion, which is often attributed to nonlinear effects.
-However, at the same level of nonlinear effects, other mode-locked fiber lasers have smaller degree of spectrum distortion compared to the figure-9 laser.
-Unlike the mode-locked fiber lasers that rely on other saturable absorbers, the saturable absorption effect of the figure-9 laser is caused by the interference of two beams, and its amplitude noise is related to transmittance~\cite{edelmann_intrinsic_2021}.
-If we start from these points to conduct research and add more output ports to measure the spectra, it will help identify the spectral evolution and the formation mechanism of the spectral distortion.
+At relatively high pulse peak powers, higher-order nonlinear effects become significant, leading to complex spectral changes.
+At conventional peak power levels, the spectral profiles of the mode-locked fiber lasers obtained through experiments and theoretical calculations are relatively regular~\cite{hao_study_2024,hu_generation_2023,zhang_route_2022,cheng_high-repetition-rate_2018}.
+This, however, stands in sharp contrast to the complex distortions observed in figure-9 lasers.